Universities in the UK charge tuition fees. Fees may vary, depending on the university and the course.

 Loan repayment

 You will only start repaying the loan after you have completed your studies and only if your income exceeds a certain threshold.
-If you work in England then the threshold for 2023- 2024 is 27,295f and increases each year The threshold varies depending on the country you earn in and changes on 6 April each year.
-In 2023-2024, the financial threshold for Poland was £10,920 per year (around £54,000) – this is how much you needed to earn to start repaying your loan when you returned to Poland.
+If you work in England, then the threshold for the 2023-2024 academic year is £27,295 and increases each year.
+The threshold varies depending on the country you earn in and changes on 6 April each year.
+In 2023-2024, the financial threshold for Poland was £10,920 per year (around PLN 54,000) – this is how much you had to earn to start repaying your loan after returning to Poland.

-The earliest you can start repaying the loan is in the month of April after graduation (subject to exceeding the threshold).
-The loan is cancelled after 30 years, regardless of whether you have successfully repaid it or not.
+The earliest you can start repaying the loan is in the month of April after graduation (provided the threshold is exceeded).
+The loan is remitted after 30 years, regardless of whether you have successfully repaid it or not.

-Repayment of the Maintenance Loan follows the same rules as the Tuition Fee Loan and is dependent on your income.
-For example, if you earn 31,000f in a given tax year the government will calculate the 9% which is over 27,295f and spread it over 12 months.
-Take a look at the table (plan 2) to see more examples of what amounts will be charged each month in repayment.
+Repayment of the Maintenance Loan follows the same rules as the Tuition Fee Loan and depends on your income.
+For example, if you earn £31,000 in a given tax year, the government will calculate the 9%, which is over £27,295, and spread it over 12 months.
+Refer to the table (Repayment plan 2) for more examples of monthly charges.